hammerheim-game/hammerheim-rules/5-warbands.md

 Wheel - - - - 6 1 - - -
 Horse 8 - - 3 3 1 3 - -
 Guardian - 3 - 3 3 - 3 1 -
-Weapons/Armour: None.
+Weapons/Armor: None.
 The Plague Cart’s Guardian does not use or need weapons but suffers no penalties for fighting unarmed.
-Therefore it cannot use weapons and cannot wear armour.
+Therefore it cannot use weapons and cannot wear armor.
 Special Rules
 Plague Cart: The Daemonic nature of the Plague Cart fills both the Daemons and mortals of the Carnival of Chaos with